WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/b.md

 ## boot

 Don't use as a verb to mean turning on a device.
 Instead, use *turn on*.

+It's OK to use *boot* in developer documentation and for a technical audience.

 See also [turn on, turn off]().